COMMITMENT TO DIVERSITY

 CED is committed to promoting and supporting inclusion, social justice, and equity within the environmental design disciplines.
 Prospective students who are from a social or cultural background underrepresented in design/urban planning graduate education, or those who have faced challenges due to cultural or family background, economic resources, age, or other circumstances, are strongly encouraged to apply to our graduate programs.

-If you are interested in more information about our specific graduate programs, the admissions process, or connecting with an advisor or current graduate student, please contact our Graduate Student Affairs Officers directly using the information below.
+If you are interested in more information about our specific graduate programs, the admissions process, fellowships please connect with our Graduate Student Affairs Officers directly using the contact information below.
 You may also complete a Prospective Student Interest Form.

 - For more information on applying to our programs, please visit Graduate Admissions.